U.S. flag An official website of the United States government

 Español

-• Creating an oral medication from tablets or injectable solutions
+• Creating a liquid medication from tablets

 • Adding flavoring